IBM/data-prep-kit/transforms/code/semantic_profiler/python/README.md

 the options provided by
 the [python launcher](../../../../data-processing-lib/doc/python-launcher-options.md).
 ```
-  --noop_sleep_sec NOOP_SLEEP_SEC
+  --sp_ikb_file        SP_IKB_FILE
                        Sleep actor for a number of seconds while processing the data frame, before writing the file to COS
+  --sp_null_libs_file  SP_NULL_LIBS_FILE
-  --noop_pwd NOOP_PWD   A dummy password which should be filtered out of the metadata
+                       A dummy password which should be filtered out of the metadata
 ```
 These correspond to the configuration keys described above.

 ### Running the samples
 To run the samples, use the following `make` targets

-* `run-cli-sample` - runs src/noop_transform.py using command line args
+* `run-cli-sample` - runs src/sp_transform.py using command line args
-* `run-local-sample` - runs src/noop_local.py
+* `run-local-sample` - runs src/sp_local.py

 These targets will activate the virtual environment and set up any configuration needed.
 Use the `-n` option of `make` to see the detail of what is done to run the sample.